-The American Registry of Radiologic Technologists (ARRT) and the American Registry for Diagnostic Sonography (ARDMS) requires that certified the radiographer/sonographer document continued education (CE) on a biennial basis (triennial basis for ARDMS).
-Student professional development includes information on the ARRT/ARDMS rules and regulations and various means of acquiring CE credits.
+The American Registry of Radiologic Technologists (ARRT) requires that certified the radiographer document continued education (CE) on a biennial basis Student professional development includes information on the ARRT rules and regulations and various means of acquiring CE credits.
 In addition, during the spring semester, imaging professionals will speak during the scheduled seminar on professional growth and opportunities.

 Radiography Students are encouraged to become members of the American Society of Radiologic Technologists (ASRT) and the West Virginia Society for Radiologic Technologists (WVSRT) to begin the pathway to professional development.
 Junior year students are required to attend the annual WVSRT meeting.
 Senior year students are highly encouraged to attend.
-Students are also encouraged to apply as an intern for the annual ASRT meeting in June.
-Sonography students are required to join Society for Diagnostic Medical Sonography (SDMS) at the beginning of their senior year.
-This is an excellent opportunity to become involved on a national level and make valuable professional contacts.
+Students are also encouraged to apply as an intern for the annual ASRT meeting in JuneThis is an excellent opportunity to become involved on a national level and make valuable professional contacts.